 FM2 Model III - These are also knowns as FM2n cameras.

-With this version, the titanium honeycomb shutter found in the previous two version was replaced with an aluminum shutter.
+With this version, the titanium honeycomb shutter found in the previous two versions was replaced with an aluminum shutter.
 The N8008 (F-801) was the first camera to use this type of shutter.

 Nikon claimed the shutter was switched because the titanium shutter had problems dealing with cold temperatures.
-More likely was that it was changed to reduce production cost.
+More likely was that it was changed to reduce production costs.